nilanshucodes/Gophorax/Readme.md

-# 🐹 GopherPulse
+# 🐹 Gophorax

-**GopherPulse** is a high-concurrency URL health monitoring tool built in Go.
+**Gophorax** is a high-concurrency URL health monitoring tool built in Go.
 It uses a disciplined Worker Pool architecture to verify the status and latency of multiple targets simultaneously without overwhelming system resources.

 ## Features
 * **Concurrency Control:** Uses a fixed Worker Pool to prevent "Thundering Herd" issues.